Qovery/documentation/website/guides/tutorial/deploy-jupyterhub-qovery.md

 <TabItem value="EKS with karpenter">

-To ensure every node created by Karpenter is monitored by Datadog, we need to configure a priority class.
+To avoid [a known issue](https://hub.qovery.com/guides/advanced/deploy-daemonset-with-karpenter/) with Karpenter, we need to add a priorityClass to our pods.
+It is possible to do this using built-in configuration keys:

 ```yaml
 fullnameOverride: "jupyterhub"